Myrsine salicina

 Myrsine salicina, synonym Rapanea salicina, commonly known as toro, is a species of shrub or small tree native to New Zealand.

 Description

 Toro grows to 10 metres in height, with a trunk to 60 cm in diameter.
 It has long oblong shaped leaves that are thick, glossy and leathery.
 Clusters of small (3 – 5 mm across) cream to pale pink coloured flowers are produced along the branches in spring, followed by single seeded, reddy-orange fruits.

 Distribution

 This species is found on both the North and South Islands from the North Cape to southern Westland.
 Its preferred habitat is lowland to montane forest.

 Threats

-Toro is threatened in areas where the introduced possum occurs, as it is one of their preferred foods.
+Toro is threatened in areas where the introduced possums occur, as it is one of their preferred foods.